Skip to main content

 Barnett, meanwhile, turns her gaze underground and upstream.

-This installation takes its form in relation to the many artificial water features that are placed throughout the Gardens, that offer an echo of the ridge’s former watery nature.
-Water collected from flowing and still bodies of the city (from rivers, boreholes, ponds and poolings) are pumped from labeled tanks into a suspended clear tarpaulin.
-A small drip emerges from the hanging water, landing on a pile of water-based ink drawings on handmade paper.
-The paper-based drawings, depicting relationships between geological, social and infrastructural landscapes, will slowly become water-logged and disperse over the course of the Latitudes Art Fair, as the dripped water forces the paper to return to pulp, and the ink to separate and bleed.
-The installation continues in the Japanese water garden, where the names of water containers - from POOL, to SWAMP and BASIN — are placed under the waters flow, summoning the varying forms that this liquid materiality may take, the cavities it may temporarily occupy.
+This installation takes its form in relation to the artificial water features that are present throughout the Gardens.
+Collected waters pumped from labeled tanks into a suspended clear tarpaulin.
+A small drip from the hanging water lands on a pile of water-based drawings on handmade paper.
+The drawings, depicting relationships between geological, social and infrastructural landscapes, will slowly become water-logged over the course of the RMB Latitudes Art Fair, as the dripped water forces the paper to return to pulp, and the pigment to bleed.

 Nina's practice spans drawing, moving image, and installation, all rooted in the body’s relationship to scale, time and terrain.
 At RMB Latitudes, she invites us to think with water — not just as infrastructure, but as a living presence with agency, history and a future we must care for.